DorienP/trinkets2gold/README.md

 ### Pre-Grouped/Cash Register UTXOs
 ![Alt text](/Parallel.PNG)

-The idea is to preemptively mint all the NFTs and then to break up the Gold NFTs into separate UTXOs.
+The idea is to preemptively mint all the Tokens and then to break up the Gold NFTs into separate UTXOs.

-In theory, you could separate each individual NFT into it's own UTXO, which could potentially allow the maximum amount of parallelism and guarantee that the exchange would occur within the timeframe of a single block.
+In theory, you could separate each individual Token into it's own UTXO, which could potentially allow the maximum amount of parallelism and guarantee that the exchange would occur within the timeframe of a single block.

 There is also the possibility of pre-portioning the groups similarly to how a cash register might work (for example: 10 groups of 100 Gold, 10 groups of 50 Gold, 10 groups of 10 Gold, 10 groups of 1 Gold)